 Oil-based, latex, acrylic, or watercolor paints are safe paints for painting birdhouses.
 Birdhouses are safe to be painted everywhere except at the entrance holes, ventilation holes, and insides of the birdhouse as birds may accidentally consume the paint.
 Birdhouses should be painted with camouflage-colored paint.

-When birds are inhabiting the birdhouse, their sharp claws and beaks can easily scrape away bits of paint from the inner walls of the birdhouse.
+When birds inhabit the birdhouse, their sharp claws and beaks can easily scrape away bits of paint from the inner walls of the birdhouse.

 Of course, all the paint I recommend is non-toxic to birds, but to minimize any unnecessary ingestion of foreign substances at all, don’t paint on the insides!

-Additionally, when painting birdhouses, it’s actually really important to get the color right, and not just the type of paint!
-This is to ensure that birds are safely camouflaged from their predators.
+Additionally, when painting birdhouses, it’s important to get the color right, not just the type of paint!

 As birdhouses are places where birds choose to nest and bring up their young, they need to be hidden or at least camouflaged from their predators.